srbarba/Square1-Technical-Assignment/readme.md

 $ npm install
 ```

-Once don npm insta, you have to build the resources with:
+Once done npm install, you have to build the resources with:

 ```bash
 $ npm run dev